Mastercard Reason Code 4834 Late Presentment

 These time frames are defined as the time elapsed between the transaction date and the Central Site Business Date.
 When calculating the number of days, the original transaction date is considered “Day Zero.”

 The timeframes themselves are more complicated.
 The acquirer has a certain number of days after the transaction in which to present the transaction to the issuer.
-The exact timeframe can vary considerably, though, depending on the conditions of the situation.
-Extenuating circumstances apply if the transaction in question:
+The exact timeframe can vary considerably, though, depending on the conditions of the situation:

 - Involved a merchant located—and a card issued—in the US: If the transaction was completed with manually-recorded card information (whether imprinted or handwritten), the acquirer has a maximum of 14 calendar days after the transaction date.